 Princess Grace gave birth to her first child nine months and four days after the wedding.
 Princess Caroline was born January 23, 1957, and was heir presumptive to the throne of Monaco.
 Albert II, Prince of Monaco, was born March 14, 1958; and Princess Stephanie was born February 1, 1965.

-As a husband, Prince Ranier was controlling.
-He banned the screening of Kelly’s films, and forbid her from taking on several projects.
+As a husband, Prince Rainier was apparently controlling.
+He banned the screening of Kelly’s films, and forbade her from taking on several projects.
 The tabloids loved her and followed her with gossip most of her life.
 She is rumored to have had many love affairs, especially during her acting days.

-It was on September 13 in 1982 that Kelly was driving with her daughter Stephanie to Monaco from their country home that Princess Grace drove off the winding mountainside road.
-The accident was reportedly caused by her car’s faulty brake system, but later reports claime that Kelly may have had a stroke while driving.
-Kelly and Stephanie were pulled from the wreckage, but Kelly had serious injuries and was unconscious.
+It was on September 13 in 1982 that Princess Grace was driving with her daughter Stephanie to Monaco from their country home.
+She drove off the winding mountainside road.
+The accident was reportedly caused by her car’s faulty brake system, but later reports claimed that Kelly may have had a stroke while driving.
+She and her daughter were pulled from the wreckage, but Kelly had serious injuries and was unconscious.

 The next day Kelly died with her husband and three children at her bedside.
 Prince Rainier died in 2005.
 He never remarried and was buried alongside Kelly.

 Content copyright © 2019 by Carol Taller.
 All rights reserved.